deepin-community/rustc/src/doc/rustc-dev-guide/src/contributing.md

 Rust has plenty of CI capacity, and you should never have to worry about wasting computational resources each time you push a change.
 It is also perfectly fine (and even encouraged!) to use the CI to test your changes if it can help your productivity.
-In particular, we don't recommend running the full `x.py test` suite locally, since it takes a very long time to execute.
+In particular, we don't recommend running the full `./x.py test` suite locally, since it takes a very long time to execute.

+### r+

 After someone has reviewed your pull request, they will leave an annotation on the pull request with an `r+`.
 It will look something like this: